What are computer science students saying about their teaching staff?

 How Student Voice Analytics helps you

-- Continuous visibility of Teaching Staff comments and sentiment over time, with drill‑downs from provider to subject family and cohort in Computer Science.
+• Track Teaching Staff comments and sentiment over time, with drill‑downs from provider to subject family and cohort within Computer Science.

-- Like‑for‑like comparisons by subject group and student demographics, plus segmentation by mode, site and year of study to find pockets where change matters most.
+• Compare like‑for‑like by subject group and student demographics, and segment by mode, site, and year of study to find where change matters most.

-- Proof of progress through comparable benchmarks, so teams can show how assessment clarity, delivery rhythm and access standards improve student experience over time.
+• Evidence progress with comparable benchmarks, so teams can show how assessment clarity, delivery rhythm, and access standards improve over time.

 Request a walkthrough